 BURUNDI MAP- GOOGLE MAP

 A classification of the inhabitants in the country as Hutus, Tutsis and Twa was not merely based on ethnic criteria.
 The differsiation of Hutu and Tutsi was more based on position in the society.
 The farmers was usually classified as Hutu, but farmers that managed to acquire livestock and wealth were granted the higher social status of Tutsi.
 The Tutsis were the herders.
 A Tutsi that lost all his cattle would subsequently loos his status a be called Hutu.
 During the earlier kingdoms in the country, the Tutsis served close to the roalties and under the German colony and later the Belgian Mandate period they continued to be used in administrative functons.

-Under the pull down menu Books you may faind relevant literature on Burundi.
+Under the menu title Books you may faind relevant literature on Burundi.

 And under History you will find the historical overview and stories and pictures from the history of Burundi.